 Here are a few tips on working with pluginval:

-You could download and run the latest release from GitHub — but in order to efficiently debug and resolve issues that pluginval unearths, you’ll want to run it in a debugger.
+However, to efficiently debug and resolve issues that pluginval unearths, you’ll need to start to running it locally in a debugger.

 You’ll probably want to run pluginval continually while developing a plugin to proactively catch potential problems you are introducing.
 Otherwise, problems will bunch up and you won’t be quite sure when they were introduced, making resolution more troublesome.